majikthise911/E-Commerce_Net_Prophet_Forecasting/README.md

 - (Optional) A plot of a forecast for the company’s future revenue.

-When you finish, you’ll push your final notebook to your GitHub repository so that others can review your work.

-You’ll gain proficiency in the following tasks:
+This task was an exercise to increase proficiency in the following tasks:

 - Identifying patterns in time series data.